martijnckx/mzt-test-assignment/README.md

 1. Get the source code on your local machine by pulling this repo
 2. Navigate to the root folder
 3. Run `composer install`
+4. Run `cp .env.example .env`
-4. Run `php artisan key:generate`
+5. Run `php artisan key:generate`
-5. Run `npm ci && npm run dev`
+6. Run `npm ci && npm run dev`
-6. Create a MySQL database
+7. Create a MySQL database
-7. Create a MySQL user and grant permission to this new database (but nothing extra 😉).
+8. Create a MySQL user and grant permission to this new database (but nothing extra 😉).
 I used this command, generated in [TablePlus](https://tableplus.com/):

     ```SQL
     CREATE USER 'myzenteam_user'@'localhost' IDENTIFIED BY 'xiqhuqwJ9_jp';